-How To Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide
+How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 We live in a digital generation where content is universal and almost every video, regardless of whether it’s long-form or short-form, has some form of subtitling or captioning to make it more accessible to any audience.
 Whether your goal is to improve accessibility to your videos, create more visually captivating videos, or even increase audience engagement, captioning has become a must-do step in the video editing process.
 As such, video editing tools such as Premiere Pro all have features and interfaces to accommodate this.